tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 ### Strict Block List

 - [ ] Add a domain name into the list and check if a page from that domain is following the strict block behaviour.
-- [ ] Add a page path into the list and check if only that specific page from the domain is following the strict block behaviour.
 - [ ] Make sure when changing the state of the domain from the Popup menu, the Strict Block List is responding accordingly.
 - [ ] Make sure when list is edited directly, the popup menu follows the behaviour correctly.
 ------
 ## Incognito/private browsing
    * In Chrome/Opera, go to the extension page and check "Allow in incognito" for AdNauseam, then hit command+shift+N to start testing